When Performance Masquerades as Leadership

 There are some public figures people describe as brilliant communicators, and I have often found myself standing a little to the side of that praise, wondering if we are even watching the same performance.

 Donald Trump has long been spoken about by supporters and critics alike as though he possesses some rare communicative genius.
-People point to the confidence.
-The certainty.
-The ability to dominate a room.
-The way an exchange that begins with a difficult question somehow ends with him still appearing large, central, and unruffled.
+People point to his confidence, certainty, and ability to dominate a room.
+The way an exchange that begins with a difficult question somehow ends with him still appearing large, central, and unruffled is noteworthy.

 I have never really been convinced that this is brilliance in the way leadership coaching would understand the term.

 It is certainly a kind of communication.
-It is often effective in the short term.
+It can be effective in the short term.
 It can overwhelm, disorient, and redirect.
 It can put an opponent on the back foot.
 It can make hesitation look like weakness and aggression look like strength.
 But that is not quite the same thing as wisdom, and it is not the same thing as leadership.

 Public transcripts from Trump press conferences and campaign remarks repeatedly show these kinds of moves: attacking reporters or “fake news,” inflating claims about his uniqueness or crowds, and redirecting attention from the question to himself.